bipesh369/bipesh369/README.md

-# Bipesh — Frontend Engineer
+# Bipesh — Frontend Developer

 > Crafting responsive, user-focused interfaces with React and modern CSS.
 Open to **frontend roles** and **internships**.